Audi TT Roadster review

 The three-layer fabric roof can be stowed in 10 second and up to speed of 31mph in a compartment behind the passengers’ heads and in front of the 280-litre boot.

-There’s an wide choice of engines, ranging from the 65.7mpg 2.0 TDI Ultra model, to the scorching 306bhp TTS, with a 227bhp 2.0 TFSI slotted in between.
-The two petrol models are available with a choice of a six-speed manual gearbox and a six-speed dual-clutch S tronic auto, while the 2.0 TFSI comes in a choice of front- and four-wheel drive and the TTS in four-wheel drive only.
+There’s an wide choice of engines, ranging from the 65.7mpg 2.0 TDI Ultra model, to the scorching 306bhp TTS, with 178bhp 1.8-litre and 227bhp 2.0 TFSI units slotted in between.
+The petrol models are available with a choice of a six-speed manual gearbox and a six-speed dual-clutch S tronic auto, while the 2.0 TFSI comes in a choice of front- and four-wheel drive and the TT S in four-wheel drive only.

-The TT Roadster weight 90kg more than the equivalent TT Coupe, but still feels seriously fast and agile, although its not as much fun on the limit as a Porsche Boxster.
+The TT Roadster weighs 90kg more than the equivalent TT Coupe, but still feels seriously fast and agile, although its not as much fun to drive as the mid-engined Porsche 718 Boxster.

 By switching to the latest MQB platform, the TT Roadster features loads of new technology and equipment, but weighs roughly the same as its predecessor.
 The roof mechanism, for example, weighs 3kg less but due to extra chassis strengthening around the side sills and rear bulkhead it weighs around 90kg more overall than the equivalent Coupe.

 On the move you’ll be hard-pushed to tell the difference though; it feels rock-solid in corners, with hardly any body roll and excellent stability.
-Go for four-wheel drive and there’s tonnes of grip, too, although it still tends towards understeer as you approach the limit, unlike its more exciting rear-wheel drive rivals.
+Go for four-wheel drive and there’s almost unbreakable traction, too, although it still tends towards understeer as you approach the limit, unlike its more exciting rear-wheel drive rivals.

 Still, drive smoothly and swiftly rather than on the ragged edge and it feels agile and plenty fast enough to put a big smile on your face.
-The TTS delivers explosive straight-line pace, but the lesser-powered 227bhp 2.0 TFSI model is arguably a better fit for public roads – it revs sweetly and lets you deploy more of its performance more of the time.
+The TTS delivers explosive straight-line pace, but the lesser-powered 227bhp 2.0 TFSI Quattro model is arguably a better fit for public roads – it revs sweetly and lets you deploy more of its performance more of the time.
+However, don't be put off by the entry-level 1.8-litre four-cylinder.
+With just 178bhp on tap it doesn't feel quite as muscular as more expensive models, but a claimed 0-62mph time of 7.2 seconds proves it's no slouch.
+It's also refined and revs a little more sweetly than the 2.0-litre.

-The diesel punches hard, and still feels sporty, but the manual gearshift is a bit baggy and could do with a shorter throw.
+The diesel punches hard, and still feels sporty, but the manual gearshift on all versions is a bit baggy and could do with a shorter throw.
 The six-speed S tronic on the other hand is unflappable with telepathic shifts in auto and lightning fast gear changes in manual mode.

 There’s a reassuring firmness to the suspension, but it doesn’t crash over imperfections – so long as you stick with the standard setup and don’t order the (no-cost option) firmer and 10mm lower S line suspension.
-Refinement is good with the roof up, although we did experience some wind whistle from around the wing mirror and more tyre noise on the motorway than with the Coupe.
+Refinement is good with the acoustically tuned roof in place, although we did experience some wind whistle from around the wing mirror and more tyre noise on the motorway than with the Coupe.

 For such a fast, exotic-feeling car, the TT Roadster should be relatively cheap to run – model dependent of course.